Sal0hc1n/Mongo_Container/README.md

 **data** -> mongodb folder (shared with Mongo's Container)

 **docker-compose-yml** -> is the orchestrator that starts building the containers and link them up.

+**WARNING (Windows)**: The default Docker setup on Windows uses a VirtualBox VM to host the Docker daemon, so you cannot use volumes to save the MongoDB data.